kuangwenjie2323/test_study/src/README.md

-# A ChatGPT bot to respond to your GitHub Issues
+# A ChatGPT bot to respond to your GitHub Issues from https://github.com/flows-network/chatgpt-github-app

 [Deploy this function on flows.network](#deploy-chatgpt-github-app-on-your-github-repo) and you will get a GitHub bot that uses ChatGPT to automatically respond to every comment in your GitHub issues.
 It enables developers to use GitHub Issues as the conversational UI for ChatGPT!